 Cell phones that are rated “good” or “excellent” for use with hearing aids set in microphone (M) mode will have a rating of M3 or M4.
 The higher the “M” rating, the less likely you will experience interference when the hearing aid is set in the microphone mode while using the cell phone.

 Cell phones are also rated with hearing aids or cochlear implants that have a T-coil.
 (See Types of Hearing Aids, What are some features for hearing aids?)
 Note: Link the underline to that section) Those rated “good” or “excellent” for use with hearing aids set in T-coil mode will have a rating of T3 or T4.
 The higher the “T” rating, the less likely you will experience interference when the hearing aid is set in the T-coil mode while using the cell phone.

-Hearing aid manufacturers use a similar rating system.
-The hearing aid ratings and the cell phone ratings can be combined to help identify combinations that will provide you with a positive experience.
+Hearing aid manufacturers also use a rating system from the same ANSI standard.
+The hearing aid ratings and the cell phone ratings should be combined to help identify combinations that will provide you with a positive experience.
 So, a hearing aid rated M2 and a wireless device rated M3 with a combined rating of 5 and would likely provide “normal” use.
 A ratings combination of 6 would likely provide “excellent performance”.
 Every individual's hearing aid technology and settings are unique; therefore, these ratings do not guarantee performance.

 Because these HAC ratings do not guarantee performance, you should “try before you buy” any wireless device if possible.
 You should try different brands and models to see which phone works best for you.
 Also, be sure to closely examine the return policy for the device and the service provider’s policy on early termination of contracts before signing up for service.